Apollo1840/machine_learning_theory/llm/README.md

 | BERT | Encoder-Only |x | |
 | GPT | Decoder-Only |  | x|

+Decoder-only is actually a Encoder architecture, but used causual mask to let model predict next token based on previous tokens.

+**Causual mask** is not only a traing trick but also is embedded in the nature of Decoder-only architecture.
+So embedding of each token is only determined by itself and its previous tokens.
+(Foundation of KV-cache)

 ### BERT (Bidirectional Encoder Representations from Transformers)
 reference: https://arxiv.org/pdf/1810.04805